Stability-AI/StableStudio/packages/stablestudio-plugin-webui/README.md

 4. once the server started, click settings to check this plugin loaded successfully or not. ![webui-plugin](docs/images/webui-plugin.png)
 ![overall](docs/images/overall.png)
 5. click **Dream**, your webui server should start to process your request from StableStudio.
+6. if you need to load existing from webui, you also need to install the extension [sd-webui-StableStudio](https://github.com/jtydhr88/sd-webui-StableStudio))

 Still, currently this plugin is a basic implement for webui, and only support a few of features:
 - [x] txt2img